stefanofa/awesome/TOPICS.md

 *   [mattpocock/evalite](https://github.com/mattpocock/evalite) - Evaluate your LLM-powered apps with TypeScript

 *   [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Ship faster with Continuous AI.
-Open-source CLI that can be used in TUI mode as a coding agent or Headless mode to run background agents
+Open-source CLI that can be used in Headless mode to run async cloud agents or TUI mode as an in sync coding agent

 *   [mastra-ai/mastra](https://github.com/mastra-ai/mastra) - From the team behind Gatsby, Mastra is a framework for building AI-powered applications and agents with a modern TypeScript stack.